-Ecommerce businesses are centered around selling consumer goods via the internet.
+E-commerce businesses are centred around selling consumer goods via the internet.

-They are perfect for solopreneurs, as there’s no need for a physical location—like a brick-and-mortar store.
+They are perfect for solopreneurs, as there’s no need for a physical location – like a brick-and-mortar shop.
 As a result, there’s a reduced need for additional employees like retail staff.
-You can also automate a lot of ecommerce activity and processes, so you don’t need to manually process every order that comes through.
+You can also automate a lot of e-commerce activity and processes so you don’t need to manually process every order that comes through.

-With dropshipping, you can effectively run an ecommerce business with very little overheads.
+With dropshipping, you can effectively run an e-commerce business with very few overheads.
 That allows you to focus less on the operational side of your business, and more on curating your product catalogue and generating awareness.

 As outlined earlier in this guide, the lines between freelancers and solopreneurs are blurred to say the least.

-Typically, the term freelancing relates to roles that center around supporting businesses with design, development, or production in some sense.
-You could freelance as a writer, a graphic designer, a music composer, or one of the many other roles required intermittently by businesses.
+Typically, the term freelancing relates to roles that centre around supporting businesses with design, development or production in some sense.
+You could freelance as a writer, graphic designer, music composer or one of the many other roles required intermittently by businesses.

 To find a freelancing position that fits for you, think about your passions and skill sets.
 Are you a confident writer?
 A copywriting position might work well for you.
 Have you got years of experience working in a particular programming language?
 You could consider freelancing as a developer.